truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratingFromCORE.md

 This article provides information and instructions for migrating from TrueNAS CORE to SCALE.

 {{< hint danger >}}
 Migrating TrueNAS from CORE to SCALE is a one-way operation.
 Attempting to activate or roll back to a CORE boot environment can break the system.

-You cannot upgrade CORE Enterprise systems with High Availability enabled (HA) to SCALE Enterprise HA.
+High Availability systems cannot migrate from CORE to SCALE.
-Enterprise customers should contact iXsystems Support for assistance with migrating or upgrading HA systems.
+Enterprise customers should contact iXsystems Support before attempting any migration.

+{{< expand "Contacting Support" "v" >}}
+{{< include file="static/includes/General/iXsystemsSupportContact.html.part" html="true" >}}
+{{< /expand >}}
 {{< /hint >}}

+### What Can and Can't Migrate?

+Although TrueNAS attempts to keep most of your CORE configuration data when upgrading to SCALE, some CORE-specific items do not transfer.
+These are the items that don't migrate from CORE:

-TrueNAS SCALE is Linux based, so it does not support FreeBSD GELI encryption.
+* FreeBSD GELI encryption.
 If you have GELI-encrypted pools on your system that you plan to import into SCALE, you must migrate your data from the GELI pool to a non-GELI encrypted pool *before* migrating to SCALE.
+* Malformed certificates.
 TrueNAS SCALE validates the system certificates when a CORE system migrates to SCALE.
 When a malformed certificate is found, SCALE generates a new self-signed certificate to ensure system accessibility.

-{{< hint warning >}}
-Plugins do not migrate from CORE to SCALE.
-Save the configuration information for your plugin and back up stored data.
-After completing the SCALE install, add the application using the **Apps** option.
+* CORE Plugins and Jails.
+Save the configuration information for your plugin and back up any stored data.
+After completing the SCALE install, add the equivalent SCALE application using the **Apps** option.
 If your CORE plugin is not listed as an available application in SCALE, use the **Launch Docker Image** option to add it as an application and import data from the backup into a new SCALE dataset for the application.
-{{< /hint >}}
+* NIS data
+* System tunables
+* ZFS Boot Environments
+* AFP shares also do not transfer, but migrate into an SMB share with AFP compatibility enabled.
+* CORE `netcli` utility.
+A new CLI utility is used for the [Console Setup Menu]({{< relref "ConsoleSetupMenuSCALE.md" >}}) and other commands issued in a CLI.

+VM storage and its basic configuration transfer over during a migration, but you need to double-check the VM configuration and the network interface settings specifically before starting the VM.

+Init/shutdown scripts transfer, but can break.
+Review them before use.

+After migration, it is strongly recommended to review each area of the UI that was previously configured in CORE.

 ### Migration Methods
-You can migrate from CORE to SCALE through an upgrade or clean install using an <kbd>iso</kbd> file, or in some CORE 13.0 release you can migrate using the CORE UI Upgrade function with the SCALE update file downloaded from the website.
+You can migrate from CORE to SCALE through an upgrade or clean install using an <kbd>iso</kbd> file.
+Alternately, some CORE 13.0 releases can migrate using the CORE UI Upgrade function with the SCALE update file downloaded from the website.
-The easiest method is to upgrade from the CORE system UI, but your system must be at a CORE 13.0 release to use this method.
+The easiest method is to upgrade from the CORE system UI, but your system must have the CORE 13.0 major release installed to use this method.
-Note, the CORE 13.0-U3 release might not work when updating from the CORE UI using the Update function.
+Note the CORE 13.0-U3 release might not work when updating from the CORE UI using the Update function.

 If you do a clean-install with a SCALE <kbd>iso</kbd> file, you need to reconfigure your CORE settings in SCALE and import your data.

 ## Preparing for Migration
-{{< hint danger >}}
-CORE Enterprise and Enterprise (HA) customers should not attempt to migrate from CORE to SCALE Enterprise (HA) by themselves.
-Contact iXsystems Support for assistance!
-{{< /hint >}}

 Before you attempt to migrate your CORE system to SCALE:

 1. Upgrade your CORE system to the most recent publicly-available CORE version.